bpeschier/django-clientfeatures/README.rst

 for the client instead of general-purpose ones).

-The detection page will distort normal referral information from the browser, and the middleware will save the original referrer for you.
+The detection page will distort normal referral information from the browser, and the detection javascript will save the original referrer for you.

 Detected features
 -----------------